 When you start eating food to serve you, you soon recognize what saps your energy and what increases your energy.

-I am not a nutritionist, but I do know that 80% of my energy comes from what I eat and it helps my mind focus and stabilize my moods.
+I am not a nutritionist, but I do know that 80% of my energy comes from what I eat and it helps my mind focus and stabilizes my moods.
 I’ve learnt over many years that I am in total control of what I choose to eat and fueling my body with fresh food makes a significant difference to my life.
-When I do this for the majority of the time I feel GREAT (and I totally still eat the cupcakes and pancakes I make with my daughter).
+When I do this for the majority of the time, I feel GREAT (and I totally still eat the cupcakes and pancakes I make with my daughter).
 When I spend larger chunks of time indulging (like Christmas & summer which is a conscious choice) I can feel my body asking me for a break after a while.

-These are my 7 nutrition staples that allow me to eat freely, no diets, while listening to my body
+These are my 7 nutrition staples that allow me to eat freely, no diets, while listening to my body:

 Proteins are the building blocks of our body.
-Very simply put, protein is made up of amino acids with are used to create our hormones and antibodies, it also builds and repairs muscles and organs and is burned as energy.
+Very simply put, protein is made up of amino acids with are used to create our hormones and antibodies.
+It also builds and repairs muscles and organs, and is burned as energy.

-2. Eat regularly for energy and happiness
+2. Eat regularly for more energy and happiness

 This balances your blood sugar which keeps your moods in check.

-Creating meal plans can assist with regulating your meals, pop onto my blog to get some tips on how to create a quick and healthy meal plan
+Creating meal plans can assist with regulating your meals.
+Pop onto my blog to get some tips on how to create a quick and healthy meal plan.

 3. Would I feed my child this?

-4. 12 Hour window
+4. 12-hour window

 5. Hydrate, hydrate, hydrate